stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 periphery, as if designed for a head of almost freakishly elliptical outline.
 The material seemed to be predominantly gold, though a weird lighter lustrousness hinted at some strange alloy with an equally beautiful and scarcely identifiable metal.
-Its condition was almost perfect, and one could have spent hours in studying the striking and puzzlingly untraditional designs&mdash;some simply geometrical, and some plainly marine&mdash;chased or moulded in high relief on its surface with a craftsmanship of incredible skill and grace.
+Its condition was almost perfect, and one could have spent hours in studying the striking and puzzlingly untraditional designs--some simply geometrical, and some plainly marine--chased or moulded in high relief on its surface with a craftsmanship of incredible skill and grace.

   The longer I looked, the more the thing fascinated me; and in this fascination